kreichold/GroupMeanFM/README.md

 ## Auxiliary Functions

 + **And_HAC91.m**
-This function implements the data-dependent bandwidth selection rule of Andrews (1991), which is used in **lr_varmod.m**.
+This function implements the data-dependent bandwidth selection rule of Andrews (1991) and is used in **lr_varmod.m**.

 + **demean_detrend.m**
 This function allows to demean and detrend time series.